Last updated: March 2023

 - Where necessary, we shall keep your personal data for as long as required to do so by law; and where required to establish, exercise or defend our legal rights.

-Under the DPA 2018 and the GDPR, you have the right to:
+Under the DPA 2018 and the UK GDPR, you have the right to:

 - Access your personal data by making a subject access request: You have the right at any time to ask us what personal information we hold about you, and to ask us to update, amend or delete any data that is incorrect or out of date.
 To protect your privacy and security we may need to verify your identity before disclosing or deleting your data.

 - Rectification, erasure or restriction of your information where this is justified: The accuracy of your personal data is important to us.
-You can rectify/update your personal data, including your address and contact details at any time by emailing firstname.lastname@example.org.
+You can rectify/update your personal data, including your address and contact details at any time.
 If you find any inaccuracy in your data at any time, we will delete or correct it promptly at your request.
 Proof of identity may be required in some circumstances.

 - Object to the processing of your information where this is justified: You have the right to ‘block’ or suppress processing of your personal data.
 However, we will retain just enough of your personal data to ensure that the restriction is respected in the future.
-You have the right to object to your personal data being processed, for marketing and for research purposes.
-From the very first communication from us and every marketing communication we send after you will have the right to object to marketing.
-You may unsubscribe from our e-marketing communications at any point by clicking on the unsubscribe link on any email you receive from us.
-You may opt out of marketing promotions such as offers and direct mailings by contacting us at the address below, or by emailing email@example.com
+You have the right to opt out of marketing promotions at any time.
+Every email we send you contains a link which you may click to unsubscribe.

-- The right to make a compliant to the data protection regulator: If you wish to lodge a complaint or seek advice from a supervisory authority please contact the Information Commissioner’s Office (ICO).
-The ICO is the UK's independent body set up to uphold your rights to data privacy.
-The ICO can be contacted at The Office of the Information Commissioner, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.
+If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law you have the right to make a compliant to the data protection regulator.
+If you wish to lodge a complaint or seek advice from a supervisory authority please contact the Information Commissioner’s Office (ICO).
+The ICO is the UK's independent body set up to uphold your rights to data privacy, and can be contacted at The Office of the Information Commissioner, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.
 Tel: +44 (0) 01625 545 745 Website: www.ico.org.uk